What is Five-Element Acupuncture?

 During Module 4 you will be treating patients under supervision and building your practice.
 We teach you how to further develop your practice once you qualify and how to develop marketing skills so that you can transition from your current work situation to your new vocation.

-You can join the Yellow Path membership to continue deepening your understanding of this system of medicine/clinical skills and to connect with other practitioners.
+You can attend our postgraduate workshops to continue deepening your understanding of this system of medicine/clinical skills and to connect with other practitioners.

-Your licentiate in acupuncture qualification (Lic.Ac) is just the beginning of your education and it is essential you understand that to be truly successful in this profession you will need to continue your studies once qualified.
+Your licentiate in acupuncture qualification (Lic.Ac) is just the beginning of your new vocation and learning and it is essential you understand that to be truly successful in this profession you will need to continue your studies once qualified.

 Are you recognised by governing bodies?